zypher-game/docs/content/mining/prover/prover.md

 After the contract is completed, deploy the contract to the blockchain where the mining network is located, and then let's make a pull request to the official repository.

 ## 3. Register to prover market
-First, submit a register application in the PoZK network.
+First, submit a register application in the mining network.
 Use this function.

 ```
 function register(